Alessandro-json/AI_PostProcessing_Detection/README.md

 A three-branch model combining RGB (ResNet18), estimated depth (MiDaS → SmallMapEncoder), and FFT frequency (SmallMapEncoder).
 Features from all three branches are concatenated, fused, and optionally passed through a sigmoid attention gate before the two heads.

 Depth maps are precomputed with MiDaS and stored as `.npy` files.
 Frequency maps are computed on-the-fly.

+### RGB + Depth + Frequency Gated

+As a final ResNet-based multimodal experiment, we introduced a gated fusion mechanism on top of the RGB + Depth + Frequency architecture.

+The non-gated model uses a single shared fused representation for both tasks.
+In contrast, the gated model learns task-specific modality weights for RGB, depth, and frequency.
+This means that the fake detection head and the transformation classification head can rely on different combinations of the three modalities.

+For each task, a small gating network outputs three softmax-normalized weights, one for RGB, one for depth, and one for frequency.
+These weights are used to compute a weighted sum of the modality feature vectors before classification.

+This experiment tests whether task-specific multimodal fusion is more effective than a shared multimodal representation.
+However, the gated model did not improve the overall performance, suggesting that the added complexity did not provide a clear advantage in this setting.

 ### ViT-Small variants